samsk/ixfield-cloud/README.md

 - IXField for providing the API
 - Home Assistant community for inspiration and support
 - Contributors and testers
-- AI for implementing this
+- AI for unprecedent help with implementing this integration

 ## 📞 Support